 To be uploaded to your online application form.

-The intention of your personal statement is to describe your academic and professional goals as well as any experience relevant to the program to which you are applying.
-It is an opportunity for you to demonstrate your writing skills as you describe your future plans, expectations, and aspirations.
+2. In addition to describing your academic and professional goals and relevant experience, the intention of your personal statement is to demonstrate your writing skills as you describe your future plans, expectations, and aspirations.
 A personal statement is required of applicants to all graduate programs and should be approximately 1,000-1,500 words, double-spaced.

 Unofficial transcripts will be accepted in lieu of official transcripts for the application review process.